 All applications containing new woodland creation areas that exceed two hectares are placed on a public register by the local conservancy office.
 Please note that the overall consultation period is 28 days and this includes the time the case is on the Forestry Commission Scotland public register.

 Prior notification of forestry tracks

-If your application includes the construction or alteration of forestry tracks (private ways), prior notification will be required.
+If your application includes the construction or alteration of forestry tracks, roads or foot paths (private ways), prior notification will be required.